Start9Labs/documentation/site/source/user-manual/backups/index.rst

   :class: large-5
   :anchor: Backup

-  Create an encrypted backup of your Embassy data.
+  Create an encrypted backup of your server data.

 .. topic-box::
   :title: Restore From Backup